mcsee/Software-Design-Articles/Articles/AI Coding Tips/AI Coding Tip 001 - Commit Before Prompt/readme.md

 # Common Mistake ❌

-Developers ask AI assistant to "refactor this function" or "add error handling" while they have uncommitted changes from their previous work session.
+Developers ask AI assistants to "refactor this function" or "add error handling" while they have uncommitted changes from their previous work session.

-When the AI makes its changes, the git diff shows everything mixed together—their manual edits plus the AI's modifications.
+When the AI makes its changes, the git diff shows everything mixed together, their manual edits plus the AI's modifications.

 If something breaks, they can't easily separate what they did from what the AI did and make a safe revert.